On this page

 As a result, the Social Security Act 1991 requires New Zealand citizens who arrived in Australia after 26 February 2001 to apply for and be granted an Australian permanent visa to access certain social security payments (including income support payments) that are not covered by the bilateral agreement.

-To support this requirement, changes were also made to citizenship and migration legislation to require New Zealand citizens to become permanent residents if they want to obtain Australian citizenship or sponsor their family members for a permanent visa.
+To support this requirement, changes were also made to citizenship and migration legislation to require New Zealand citizens to become permanent visa holders if they want to obtain Australian citizenship or sponsor their family members for a permanent visa.

 Under transitional arrangements, these changes did not affect New Zealand citizens who: